WebexCommunity/webex-node-bot-framework/docs/membership-rules-readme.md

       break;
     case ('event-swallowed'):
-      // event could be any event that you could write a bot handler for framework.debug(`Membership Rules swallowed a "${event}" event`);
+      // event could be any event that you could write a bot handler for
+      // args array will contain any additional params (other than bot and id)
+      // that would have been passed to that handler framework.debug(`Membership Rules swallowed a "${event}" event`);
       break;
     case ('hears-swallowed'):